 Defining who your participants should be will require you to go back to the goals you’ve set and the questions that need answering.

 There's a certain art to crafting a great test plan.
 Admittedly, it can take a bit of practice.
 From moderated user interviews to unmoderated usability tests to prototyping—test plans can take many different shapes and sizes.
 Lucky for you, our education and research teams have come together to build out this outstanding resource for building test plans.

 Check out all of our articles on the UserTesting Knowledgebase for building a test plan.

 Establishing your research project’s timeline is an essential step in creating a UX research plan.
 Estimating how long the research project will take place and when the findings could be expected are necessary considerations in any project.

 Even if not exact, determining an approximate timeline (e.g., 2-3 weeks) will enable you to manage stakeholders’ expectations of the process and the results.

 Finally, determining how you’ll present the findings of your project from the start ensures they will be impactful and implemented across the organization.
 Setting this understanding from the beginning will also determine if all of your stakeholders have been properly identified.
 It can be frustrating to find out that you need to present to an executive halfway through a project.

 Ultimately, for the purpose of your UX research plan, it’s important to choose a presentation medium that’s appropriate for your key stakeholders.
-Perhaps it’s a report, a set of slides, or even a Jira ticket for your product team, point is, you want to deliver the information to stakeholders in a way they’re comfortable with—and will be most receptive to.
+Perhaps it’s a UX research report, a set of slides, or even a Jira ticket for your product team; the point is, you want to deliver the information to stakeholders in a way they’re comfortable with—and will be most receptive to.